Updated: Apr 19

 “But I don’t wear perfume!”
 Laundry detergents, body lotions, cosmetics, hand sanitizers, deodorant, hair products, air fresheners… are all products commonly containing fragrances.

 Let me set the scene: A woman hops into the shower, the shampoo, conditioner, body wash, soap, facial cleanser, shave cream and razor she uses all have at least one fragrance, probably more.
-She dries off with a fresh fluffy towel that was washed in detergent, treated with fabric softener and a dryer sheet, each of those products adding more fragrances to the mix.
+She dries off with a fresh fluffy towel that was washed in detergent, treated with fabric softener, a dryer sheet and scent boosters.
+Each of those products adding more fragrances to the mix.
 She thinks she’s just washed herself when really she just doused herself in dozens of chemicals while her pores were wide open from the hot shower.
 She’s not done yet, though.

 After the shower she applies moisturizer all over her skin with chemical fragrances.
 Antiperspirant - more chemicals.
 She puts on some eyeshadow, mascara, blush and lip